Urgent Care Patient Satisfaction Benchmark Report

 All Ratings (Rating Breakdown)

-- To identify their individual areas which need improvement to ensure a better experience for patients visiting their clinic, urgent care centers need to compare their individual scores with the overall numbers.
+- To identify areas that need improvement and ensure a better experience for patients visiting their clinic, urgent care centers need to compare their individual scores with the overall numbers.

 Net Promoter Score Breakdown